Selfish Mining in Ethereum: Evaluation

 In this subsection, we compare the hash power thresholds of making selfish mining profitable in Ethereum and Bitcoin under different values of $\gamma$.
 In Ethereum, we use function $K_u(\cdot)$ to compute the uncle rewards.
 Particularly, we compute the thresholds for the two scenarios described in Sec.~\ref{sec:absolute}: 1) the regular block generation rate is $1$ block per time unit, and 2) the regular and uncle block generation rate is $1$ block per time unit.

-From Fig.~\ref{fig:threshold}, we can see that the higher $\gamma$ is, the lower hash power needed for a profitable selfish mining.
-Specially, when $\gamma=1$, the selfish mining in Bitcoin and Ethereum can always be profitable regardless of their hash power.
-Besides that, the results show that the hash power thresholds of Ethereum in scenario $1$ are always lower than Bitcoin.
+From Fig.~\ref{fig:threshold}, we can see that the higher $\gamma$ is, the lower hash power needed for making selfish mining profitable.
+Specifically, when $\gamma=1$, the selfish mining in Bitcoin and Ethereum can always be profitable regardless of their hash power.
+Besides that, the results show that the hash power thresholds of Ethereum in scenario $1$ are always lower than in Bitcoin.
 By contrast, the hash power thresholds in scenario $2$ are higher than Bitcoin when $\gamma \geq 0.39$.
 This is because the larger $\gamma$ is, the more blocks mined by honest miners are uncle blocks.
-However, in scenario $2$ the additional referenced uncle blocks will reduce the generation rate of regular block, resulting in the decrease of selfish pools' block rewards.
+However, in scenario $2$ the additional referenced uncle blocks will reduce the generation rate of regular blocks, resulting in the decrease of selfish pools' block rewards.
 Thus the selfish pool needs to have higher hash power in order to make selfish mining profitable.
 This suggests that Ethereum should consider the uncle blocks into the difficulty adjustment under the mining strategy given in Algorithm~\ref{Algo1}.